PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-22-postgres-interactive-routines.md

 ---
-title: "Postgres procedures that return data aren't fun to call."
+last_modified_at: 2022-02-24
+title: "Learning how to use Postgres procedures"
 category: PostgreSQL
 ---